By providing us with your data, you warrant to us that you are over 13 years of age.

 - • search information providers such as Google based outside the EU;

-- • contact, financial and transaction data from providers of technical, payment and delivery services such as PayPal based outside the EU;
+- • contact, financial and transaction data from providers of technical, payment and delivery services such as PayPal and Stripe based outside the EU;

 - • email list provider Mailchimp based outside the EU;

-- • website chat application Crisp based outside the EU;
+- • website chat application Crisp based within the EU;

 4. How we use your personal data